 You can learn more about how heat experiences accelerate learning with customized leadership development tailored to your organization’s unique context and culture.

 About the Presenter

 Center for Creative Leadership

-For 16 years Chris has influenced senior leaders to continuously transform themselves and their businesses in rapid growth organizations.
+For 16 years, Chris has influenced senior leaders in rapid-growth environments to continuously transform themselves and their organizations.
 Having led high-stakes strategic initiatives across 40+ countries, Chris is constantly experimenting with how to help leaders and their organizations scale faster.
-Chris is currently a Senior Faculty member at the Center for Creative Leadership, where he builds and delivers highly unique leadership development experiences.
+Chris is currently a Senior Faculty member here at CCL, where he builds and delivers highly unique leadership development experiences.
 He also works with senior teams to help them navigate their leadership challenges more effectively.